OfficeDev/Office-Add-in-samples/Samples/Excel.OfflineStorageAddin/README.md

 # this will update any security vulnerabilities in dependencies
 $ npm audit fix

-# this will start the server to run your add-in on Excel on your desktop
+# this will start the server on your desktop and launch your add-in on Excel
 $ npm run start

-# this will start the server to run your add-in on Excel on the web
+# this will start the server and launch your add-in on Excel on the web
 $ npm run start:web

 ```